mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ## 📌 Objective
-To develop an interactive dashboard to overcome challenges in traditional analytics and provide real-time insights into manufacturing and sales performance.
+To design an interactive dashboard to track production performance, analyze rejection rates, and improve operational efficiency through data-driven insights.

 ---

 ## 💼 Business Problem
-Traditional reporting at Axon Labels relied heavily on manual Excel processes, leading to delays, errors, and lack of real-time visibility into production, cost, and operational metrics.
-The business required a centralized dashboard for efficient monitoring and decision-making.
+The manufacturing business required a centralized dashboard to monitor production, rejection rates, and operational efficiency.
+Lack of visibility into machine-level and employee-level performance made it difficult to identify inefficiencies and control wastage.

 ---